Bill would pave the way for driverless transit in Maine

 A bill before the Legislature would help set the stage for putting self-driving buses on the streets of Portland and other Maine communities within the next five years.

-The proposal, sparked by the Portland city manager’s interest in autonomous transit, is the first piece of Maine legislation to deal specifically with self-driving vehicles, according to Rep. Andrew McClean, D-Gorham, House chairman of the Transportation Committee.
+The proposal, sparked by the Portland city manager’s interest in autonomous transit, is the first piece of Maine legislation to deal specifically with self-driving vehicles, according to Rep. Andrew McLean, D-Gorham, House chairman of the Transportation Committee.

 Rep. Heather Sanborn, D-Portland, this fall sponsored L.R.
 2611, which would allow towns and cities to start pilot programs in partnership with state agencies.